youwuyou/pde-on-gpu-wu/lecture5/README.md

  <img src="./docs/memcopy_btool.png" width="60%">

 The resulting plot shows the effective memory grows linearly until the maximal effective (peak) memory is reached, and then the plot decays linearly, where we can see another local maximum alongside.
 The best value of `memcopy()` obtained using the manual loop-based approach (manual timer) to assess T_\mathrm{peak}T peak is indicated in the plot.

 The announced peak memory bandwidth is 64GB/S according to the vendor [intel](https://ark.intel.com/content/www/us/en/ark/products/132228/intel-core-i712700h-processor-24m-cache-up-to-4-70-ghz.html).
 Using the plot we can see that the measured peak performance is *66 GB/s*, which can be reached with a domain with $nx \times ny = 32 \times 32 = 1024$ values (i.e. 8192 Byte = 65.536 KB).

-Using `lstopo` we obtain the following hardware topology of our CPU.
+In order to understand the measured data better, we need to know our CPU better.
+Using `lstopo`, we can obtain the following hardware topology of our CPU.

  <img src="./docs/lstopo.png" width="90%">